velicanu/streamlit-template/README.md

 pip install uv

 # edit the requirements.in file
-uv pip compile requirements.in -o requirements.txt
+uv pip compile requirements.in > requirements.txt

 # a new requirements.txt file is generated, install the usual way
 pip install -r requirements.txt